deerow22/EscapeEarth/notes/GitHub_help.md

 ## _to open a colab notebook from a previous session_

 1. go to google drive website
-2. right-click on your `EE-notebooks-YOURNAME` folder
+2. press the `control`key and click on your `EE-notebooks-YOURNAME` folder
 3. on the popup menu select `Open with`-->`Google Colaboratory`